ACCESS-NRI/ACCESS-OM2/CONTRIBUTING.md

 Some things to be mindful of:

-* Remember to update the version of the `access-om2` spec in the `spack.yaml` - this is the bit that looks like `- access-om2@git.VERSION`.
-It is this `VERSION` that will be eventually tagged to the commit.
 * The `config/versions.json` file is used to bundle the deployment with a particular version of `spack-packages` and `spack-config`.
 Don't forget to change this if there are cool new features in either of the repositories that you want to incorporate into your deployment.

 ### PRs for Backported Bugfixes